Industrial woodworking machine with dust extraction tubes in a spacious workshop with tools and materials.

 • The dust adheres to machinery and causes it to malfunction.

-Advantages of getting a Dust Collector System
+Advantages of Getting a Dust Collector System

-• Dust collector systems collect dust and prevent it from adhering to equipment surface.
+• Dust collector systems collect dust and prevent it from adhering to the equipment surface.
 This reduces the need for frequent maintenance.

 • Installation of a dust collector system complies with the OSHA standards.